 To verify these elements, we may ask for the following documents; however, this is not a complete list.
 Specific documents requested will be based on a family's individual case.

-The prior year tax transcripts for both parent and student, if the student is dependent OR preferrably, use the IRS Data Retrieval Tool from your FAFSA
+- The prior year tax transcripts for both parent and student, if the student is dependent OR preferably, use the IRS Data Retrieval Tool from your FAFSA

 Once verification begins, we may need to ask for additional documentation based on the tax transcript.